johngoettsche/yparser/ReadMe.txt

 		-S		shows the source input for the states
 					{} as a set of states
 					[] as a set of inputs
-		-E		shows a list of potiential error snippits
+		-e		shows a list of potential error snippets (short list) -E		shows a list of potential error snippets (extensive list)

 		-o  to write to filename-Option.txt file